Attract More Attention (And Customers!) With These Sign Design Tips

 Without stating the obvious, the larger your design and the larger the channel letters are, then the easier your sign is going to be to read.

-We understand that it is not always possible to incorporate large signs to every business due to space issues.
+We understand that it is not always possible to incorporate large signs into every business due to space issues.
 If you find yourself in a position where you want a sign but don’t have a very large area to place it, it is important to go back to the design ideas and be sure that your design really stands out and is easy on the eye.

 Don’t be fooled into thinking that a large sign automatically means it’s going to get more attention than all the other signs in the area that are a fraction of the size.
-While the sign may stand out in terms of size, if the design is flawed with poor contrast, lack of readability, or damaged, then people aren’t going to take a second glance, they will turn to a competing business which has an eye-catching, shiny and striking sign - whether that be small or large.
+While the sign may stand out in terms of size, if the design is flawed with poor contrast, lack of readability, or damaged, then people aren’t going to take a second glance, they will turn to a competing business that has an eye-catching, shiny and striking sign - whether that be small or large.

 Hopefully, you have now gained better insight into the ways in which you can attract more attention - and customers - with these sign design tips.